 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more

-Recent research has shown that breastfeeding at least two months reduces the risk of SIDS by 50%!
+Research published in 2017 reported that breastfeeding at least two months reduces the risk of SIDS by 50%!
+(Source)

 This is important and significant information that should be shared with expectant and new parents.

 - Doctors should be talking about it.

 - It should be in parenting magazines and blogs.

 - There should be commercials sharing this information.

 HOW TO REDUCE SIDS RISK

 Currently SIDS cannot be “prevented.”
 However, these additional recommendations are based on research that show they reduce the risk of SIDS.

 Sleep position and SIDS